-More recently Internet usage introduced a 21st century feature: the ability to rapidly disseminate deceptive data both asynchronously and synchronously.
-The initial dissemination relied heavily on bots and tolls to establish a starting point, once the starting point was established the dissemination reached the targets directly through the trusted channels of social media and social media trust relationships.
+More recently, internet usage introduced a 21st-century feature: the ability to rapidly disseminate deceptive data both asynchronously and synchronously.
+Initial dissemination relied heavily on bots and trolls to establish a starting point.
+Once the starting point had been established, the dissemination reached the targets directly through the trusted channels of social media and social media trust relationships.
 Furthermore, the timing of the release of deceptive data took advantage of the inability to rapidly discern truth, allowing the falsehoods to fly.
 This strategic timing release of deceptive information is also known as weaponized information [36].
-This is timed mass release of weaponized information gives the source more control over the spread than in previous times.
-This synchronous component relies on a mixture of "true believers" (aka "useful idiots") acting as trolls, paid trolls and artificial intelligence controlled chatbots.
+This timed, mass release of weaponized information gives sources more control over the spread than they enjoyed previously.
+This synchronous component relies on a mixture of "true believers" (also known as "useful idiots") acting as trolls, paid trolls, and AI-controlled chatbots.

-The new landscape continues to grow and the amount of information available in this new environment is so rich, that a new discipline, data science has emerged.
-New technology, utilizing data science techniques allowed for more accurate target identification and continuous bombardment of the special crafted messages from trusted or quasi-trusted sources.
+The new landscape continues to grow and the amount of information available in this new environment is so rich that a new discipline, data science, has emerged.
+New technology utilizing data science techniques allows for more accurate target identification and continuous bombardment with specially crafted messages from trusted or quasi-trusted sources.
 The volume of these messages that reinforce values can effectively alter the target's perception.
-When the targeted user seeks to verify the content of a message a large number of similar messages are returned, and the target now knows that other people share the same values and beliefs.
+When the targeted user seeks to verify the content of a message, a large number of similar messages are returned, and the target now knows that other people share the same values and beliefs.